-Article by Barbara Taylor and Lorenzo Rojas-Bracho Given the 45% annual decline estimated in 2018, most people expected Mexico’s vaquita porpoise to already be extinct.
-Scientists have just seen (May 2023) about the same number of vaquitas they saw in 2019 and 2021 in a small...
+By Barbara Taylor and Lorenzo Rojas-Bracho Given the 45% annual decline estimated in 2018, most people expected Mexico’s vaquita porpoise to already be extinct.
+Scientists have just seen (May 2023) about the same number of vaquitas they saw in 2019 and 2021 in a small area...

 By Barbara Taylor, Lorenzo Rojas-Bracho and Kristin Nowell On 27 March 2023 the Secretariat of the Convention on the International Trade of Endangered Species (CITES) notified signatory countries to stop all commercial trade in CITES-listed (in Appendix I or II) species from Mexico.
 This decision stems...